yuchdev/cpp/01_c_subset/09_functions/README.md

     * A reference to an array of T, where the values of the list can be implicitly converted to T
 * If there is a possible ambiguity, an initializer_list parameter takes priority
 * Default arguments may be provided for trailing arguments only
+* Function pointer types could be defined with typedef or using
+* Explicit inline makes sense if
+   - its definition is in *.cpp file
+   - in template functions (std::max)
+* inline could be cancelled by the recursion, cycle, virtual methos or taking function address
+* std lib has function pointers callback: new_handler
+* If you put the inline function's definition into a .cpp file, and if it is called from some other .cpp file, you'll get an "unresolved external" error from the linker
+* Function default argument value may be function call

 ## Automatic Overload Resolution